 This website is about the journey of creativity that I believe is part of every human’s life, in some form or fashion.
 We are born to be connected – to one another, and to all the universe, to have a perception of self in relation to that which is greater and bigger than we are, and to express and share those perceptions with others of our kind.

-Pamela O’Brien is a native New Orleanian, a licensed clinical social worker, a university level instructor, and currently a painter in almost every spare waking moment.
+Pamela O’Brien is a native New Orleanian, a licensed clinical social worker, a university level instructor, and a painter.
 In addition to painting, she enjoys reading, writing, making jewelry, gardening, interior decorating and cooking with produce and herbs from the organic garden she shares with her boyfriend and their cat, Nastassja Catski (who does not care for vegetables.
 Blech).

 Her paintings have been featured in several exhibits in Indianapolis, where she now lives: The Stutz Artists Association’s “Can We Talk?
 Memories, Miracles and the Power of Things Unsaid;” “Fantasies of an Impossibly Hospitable World” at the Kurt Vonnegut Memorial Library; “Secret Doors” and the “RED exhibit” at the Stutz Gallery; and “Alice Through the Looking Glass Ceiling:” a premiere event featuring female-identifying artists in all genres in the Indianapolis area.
 Other locations where her art has been featured include two exhibits at Indiana Interchurch Center Gallery; Sacred Roots Midwifery & Birth Center; Garfield Park Arts Center; Playground Productions; Mass Ave Wine; Hidden Noise Gallery; Fountain Square Brewing Company; Marian University, and Art Through the Ages at the historic Athenaeum.